overlordiam/Kafka-AWS-project/README.md

 - The application emulates streaming data by sampling records from a CSV file in quick intervals.

 #### Kafka Configuration:
-- **Partitions**: 1
-- This configuration allows for easy execution as the required data throughput is low.
+- This configuration includes one producer and one consumer allows for easy execution as the required data throughput is low.
 - The producer reads from a CSV file and emulates real time streaming.
 It sends the data to the Kafka broker.
 - The consumer reads the data from the Kafka broker and stores the data into an S3 bucket, which is achieved through AWS CLI.